tanho63/tanho.ca/content/posts/recs/index.md

   - learning
 ---

-This is a curated, non-exhaustive list of content I've really enjoyed and shared with friends and colleagues.
+This is a curated, non-exhaustive list of tech-adjacent content I've really enjoyed and shared with friends and colleagues.

 Mostly general thoughts on life as a data scientist, learning/teaching programming, technical leadership, career advice, and other tech-adjacent topics, and not specific